pkorduan/gdal-http/README.md

 # gdal-http
-Docker Image mit gdal Version 3.2.2 und a Service to execute ogrinfo, ogr2ogr and other via HTTP.
+Docker Image of gdal Version 3.2.2 and a Service to execute ogrinfo, ogr2ogr and other via HTTP.

 The file cmd.properties contains the toolName and the qualified path to the executable of the tool.